uhillbom/uhillbom/README.md

 ## ⚡ 𝙻𝚒𝚜𝚝 𝚘𝚏 some cool VsCode extensions I recommend

-1. Prettier
+1. Prettier for formatting
-2. Thunder Client
+2. Thunder Client for REST API testing
-3. Python
+3. Black formatter for Python
+4. AutoDocstring for Python